 Oreopanax's leaves are "digitally compound" -- leaflets arising from the tip of a petiole in the manner of a hand's "digits."
-You might be interested in seeing what Oreopanax's evergreen leaves' petiole bases look like, at the right.
+You might be interested in seeing what Oreopanax's evergreen leaves' petiole bases look like, shown below:

 Note their stout, cylindrical form, as opposed to the wide but narrow, or shield-shaped petiole bases typical of woody, deciduous species in the Temperate Zone.
 Clearly, these petiole bases plan to remain attached for a long time.
 In the tropics you often see such petioles on broadleaf evergreen trees.

 Five species of Oreopanax are listed for the reserve.